Non-linear editing: Editor brands

 The leading professional non-linear editing software for many years has been Avid Media Composer.
-This software is likely to be present in almost all post-production houses globally, and it is used for feature films, television programmes, advertising and corporate editing.
+This software is likely to be present in almost all post-production houses globally, and it is used for feature films, television programs, advertising and corporate editing.
 In 2011, reports indicated, "Avid is still the most-used NLE on prime-time TV productions, being employed on up to 90 percent of evening broadcast shows."

 Since then the rise in semi-professional and domestic users of editing software has seen a large rise in other titles becoming very popular in these areas.
-Other significant software used by many editors is Adobe Premiere (part of Adobe Creative Cloud), Apple Final Cut X, DaVinci Resolve and Lightworks.
+Other significant software used by many editors is Adobe Premiere Pro (part of Adobe Creative Cloud), Apple Final Cut Pro X, DaVinci Resolve and Lightworks.
 The take-up of these software titles is to an extent dictated by cost and subscription licence arrangements, as well as the rise in mobile apps and free software.
 As of January 2019, Davinci Resolve has risen in popularity within professional users and others alike - it had a user base of more than 2 million using the free version alone.
 This is a comparable user base to Apple's Final Cut Pro X, which also had 2 million users As of April 2017.